BabakAlaodolehei/BabakAlaodolehei/README.md

+- 👋 Hi there,
-- 👋 Hi, I’m @BabakAlaodolehei
+- I’m @BabakAlaodolehei
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science.
-- 🌱 I’m currently learning Phyton and Machine learning
+- 🌱 I’m currently learning Phyton and Machine learning.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me babak.alaoddoleh@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 BabakAlaodolehei/BabakAlaodolehei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.